tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 make pregenerating key shares for them efficient.

-For this reason, the omission of a share for group A and inclusion of one for group B does not mean that the client prefers B to A.  Servers that wish to respect the client's group preferences SHOULD first select a group based "supported_groups" and then either complete the handshake or send a HelloRetryRequest depending on the contents of
+For this reason, the omission of a share for group A and inclusion of one for group B does not mean that the client prefers B to A.
+Selecting a group based on KeyShareEntry may result in the use of a less preferred group than the client and server mutually support, though saving the round trip of HelloRetryRequest.
+Servers that wish to respect the client's group preferences SHOULD first select a group based "supported_groups" and then either complete the handshake or send a HelloRetryRequest depending on the contents of